-The Apa Tani tribe here worships nature God and earn their livelihood by making handicrafts and handloom products besides wet land cultivation.
+The Apa Tani tribe here worships nature god and earn their livelihood by making handicrafts and handloom products besides wetland cultivation.
 The Apa Tani tribal people are not nomadic like the other tribes.
 They are permanent inhabitants of the region Ziro.

-Tourist Places in and around Ziro
+Tourist Places In And Around Ziro

 The climate of Ziro varies from season to season.
 Tourists visit Ziro throughout the year.
 The climate is dependent on the terrain and the location of the place.
 The months of October and November is the period of transition.
-However throughout the year relative humidity is high except in winter.
+However, throughout the year relative humidity is high except in winter.